Storm chasing: A day in the life of a storm chaser

 Colorado supercell

-Disorganized mesocyclone within a high precipitation supercell in eastern Colorado on May 23rd, 2015.
+Disorganized mesocyclone within a high precipitation supercell in eastern Colorado.
 Image credit: Harrison Sincavage

 Whether or not the atmosphere performs, and no matter what your missions and/or goal(s) are, storm chasing is an emotional ride itself.
 From the stress of forecasting the correct target area, to getting into position to collect invaluable datasets and/or to document the storm, to the thousands of miles of driving, it can take its toll.
 It can be quite exhausting, especially if one is not used to hours upon hours of driving.
 However, storm chasing is not all about seeing the tornadoes.
 In fact, it is far from it.